 Depart via boat for our exclusive wilderness Base Camp, located on the east side of Sermilik Fjord.
 Our destination is near the tiny hamlet of

 We'll keep an eye out for whales as we travel, as they are frequently seen in these waters when ice conditions permit.
 The area is filled with evidence of ancient habitation, including graves and ruins of old Inuit sod house foundations, and we find it an evocative place to learn more about Inuit history and lore.
 Reaching our destination at Base Camp Greenland, we find ourselves in one of the most remote places on Earth.
 After settling in to our deluxe private cabins, we sit down for coffee, tea

 Days 5–7: Base Camp Greenland—Exploring Sermilik Fjord

 The landscape along Greenland’s isolated and rarely visited east coast is wild and magnificent.
-Great fjords indent the coastline, penetrating far into sheer-sided mountains capped by the world’s second-largest ice sheet and Sermilik Fjord is the mightiest of them all.
+Great fjords indent the coastline, penetrating far into sheer-sided mountains capped by the world’s second-largest ice sheet, and Sermilik Fjord is the mightiest of them all.
 Our base camp provides a safe and comfortable outpost from which to explore this vast expanse of wilderness that lies just below the Arctic Circle.
-Beyond our location at the mouth of a glacial valley, the wider region is dotted with a few isolated villages where Greenlandic Inuit people practice subsistence lifestyles in this stunning yet uncompromising Arctic environment.
+Beyond our location at the mouth of a glacial valley, the wider region is dotted with a few isolated villages where Greenlandic Inuit people practice subsistence lifestyles in this uncompromising Arctic environment.
 In varied encounters, we learn about their culture, still based on fishing and hunting, and discover how they are retaining their traditions while adapting to contemporary life in the 21st century.

 On Zodiac excursions, navigate among a flotilla of icebergs in an array of wild shapes, some as big as buildings, as we look for seals and whales.
 Guided sea kayaking is also an option for an eye-level view